BoSenGong/109-3-computer-programming/exercises/class7.md

 e.g. \
 ![binomial](https://imgur.com/1KL14Yn.jpg)

-In this problem, you nead to read an integer as the height of the Pascal's triangle. \
+In this problem, you need to read an integer as the height of the Pascal's triangle. \
 Output is sum of all integers in the Pascal's triangle.

 #### Example 1